criblio/appscope/website/src/pages/documentation/config-files.md

 ## Config File: scope.yml
 ---

-Below are the default contentof `scope.yml` library configuration file:
+Below are the default contents of the `scope.yml` library configuration file:

 ```
 ---